ajithvcoder/emlo4-session-07-ajithvcoder/README.md

 **Create CML report**

 - Install cml pacakge
-- `python scripts/metrics_fetch.py` will fetch the necessary files needed for report and place it in root folder
+- `python scripts/multirun_metrics_fetch.py` will fetch the necessary files needed for report and log table and plots to report.md.
+Moreover it also creates a file `best_model_checkpoint.txt` which holds the **optimized configs checkpoint model**
-- `report_gen.sh`collects and appends every metric to readme file
 - cml tool is used to comment in github and it internally uses github token to authorize